redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 Open a terminal and enter the following commands to make up the *projects* structure.

-For Linux, bsd, macOS, and PowerShell on Windows:
+For Linux, BSD, macOS, and Power-Shell on Windows:

 ```console
 $ mkdir -p ~/orbtk-book/projects